weygoldt/TeeGrid/8channel-logger/usage.md

 The third section is about the files that store the data on the SD card.
 The files are stored in a directory whose name is specified by the `path` variable.
 The file names in this directory are specified by the `fileName` variable.
-The file name can be an arbitrary string, but should end with the '.wav' extension.
+The '.wav' extension is added by the sketch.
 The following special strings in the file name are replaced by the current date, time, or a number:

 - `DATE`: the current date as ISO string (YYYY-MM-DD)
 - `SDATE`: "short date" - the current date as YYYYMMDD